Original Issuance Date: May 14, 1990

 - UW institutions are encouraged to develop articulation agreements that maximize the number of credits that transfer from the WTC program and apply to the UW major, as appropriate.

-- The final written agreement should include all of the following information:
+The final written agreement must include all of the following information:

 - Title of WTCS program;